Beyond Tree Level with Solar Neutrinos: Towards Measuring the Flavor Composition and CP Violation

-Dark matter detectors could contribute in the NC channel by collecting coherent elactic neutrino-nucleus scattering (CE$\nu$NS) events induced by solar neutrinos.
-However, the statistics of such NC events in ton-scale detectors is low (in particular, they have not been measured to date), compared to the achieved SNO (kt-scale) observations of $\nu+{}^{2}\text{H}\to\nu+n+p$ which is also a NC channel.
-The contribution of dark matter detectors for distinguishing between solar fluxes of $\phi_\mu$ and $\phi_\tau$ is therefore expected not to be competitive to the above introduced experiments and channels.

 In our analysis, the eES channel at HK, DUNE, JUNO and THEIA is studied and combined with the ArCC channel at DUNE.

 The eES event rate reads\footnote{In this work we are only concerned with the electron energy spectrum and we do not consider the angular spectrum which can be measured at HK and THEIA.
 Including the angular spectrum could in principle further improve the results.}

 where $N_{e}$ denotes the number of electrons in a detector and $\Delta t$ is the exposure time and we assume $\Delta t=10$ years for all the considered experiments.
 For ArCC, in which $T$ is also the main observable, the event rate is computed in a similar way, except that $N_{e}$ should be replaced by the number of argon nuclei.
-In our analysis, we also assume that the uncertainties on solar neutrino flux components \cite{Bergstrom:2016cbh} will improve and reach $\sim 1$\%.
+In our analysis, we also assume that the uncertainties on solar neutrino flux components \cite{Bergstrom:2016cbh} will improve and reach $\sim 1$\%\footnote{We also implicitly assume that systematic uncertainties related to the detector are subleading.
+For instance, the present systematical uncertainties for Super-Kamiokande detector are already at $\mathcal{O}(1\%)$ level \cite{Super-Kamiokande:2016yck}, and we anticipate further improvements for HK.}.
 The treatment of such uncertainties is incorporated by $\phi_{\rm total}\to (1+a) \phi_{\rm total}$ where the normalization factor, $a$, is included with an uncertainty of $\sigma_a=1\%$ and marginalized over in the $\chi^2$ analysis.